-I always considered myself to be a patient person, till I became a Mother.
+I always considered myself to be a patient person until I became a Mother.
 That is when I truly realized what patience means and what being patient could entail.
-Raising a high needs kid who is pretty big on creating drama is not always easy and makes me test my parenting skills everyday.
+Raising a high needs kid who is pretty big on creating drama is not always easy and makes me test my parenting skills every day.

-Whether it is strewing her toys all over the floor just when I had finishing cleaning the room for the nth time or climbing on that ledge which mom has told her not to get on hundreds of times or refusing to put down the IPad even after watching an hour of barbie and the dreamhouse.
+Whether it is strewing her toys all over the floor just when I had finished cleaning the room for the nth time or climbing on that ledge which mom has told her not to get on hundreds of times or refusing to put down the IPad even after watching an hour of Barbie and the Dreamhouse.
 (Yeah, it’s THAT phase now!)

 The fact is that it can get challenging to be patient when you’re a parent!
 Kids seem to have a gift for pushing our buttons.

 While becoming a mother redefined patience for me, I have a few tried and tested tips that will help you even if you are naturally short on patience.
 This is today’s topic in Positive Parenting.

 5 Tips to Become a More Patient Parent